Community member, business surveys to collect feedback

 The sub-committee included Johnson, representing business, Kim Kwapnioski, representing the county; Trevor Harlow, representing the city; Kara Asmus, representing workforce development; and Jeanne Schieffer, representing the Chamber.
 Nicole Sedlacek with the Nebraska Public Power District assisted with the survey development.

-“Once completed, the surveys and associated reports will be added to the data we have,” explained Johnson.
+“Once completed, the surveys and associated reports will be added to the data we have,” Johnson said.
 “We’ll then bring the larger committee back together and start drilling down into the information, discuss its significant findings, hold focus groups, and launch topic-specific projects.”

 “We hope thousands of individuals – our friends, neighbors and business colleagues – will participate,” he said.
 “We want their opinions and ideas so as to make Columbus and even better place than it is already.”